Backstage Plugin Guide | PagerDuty

 Note

-The subDomain property only requiresthe first segment of your PagerDuty account URL.
-Example: If your PagerDuty account URL is https://myaccount.pagerduty.com then your subDomain value should be myaccount.
+The subDomain property requires only the first segment of your PagerDuty account URL.
+Example: If your PagerDuty account URL is https://myaccount.pagerduty.com then your subDomain value is myaccount.
+Configuring it with an invalid value can cause authentication to fail.

 pagerDuty: